jrswenson/react-heros/README.md

 - Create project
 	- npx create-react-app {project_name}
 	- npx create-react-app .
 (This will create the React project in the current directory.
 This is helpful if you've already created the directory and initialized it as a Git repo)
-- Create and configure API and Service to call API (Use json-server or actual REST server)
+- Create an API and a Service to call the API (Use json-server or actual REST server)
 	- Heros (GET, POST/PUT, DELETE)
 		- Heros have an ID, Name, and Description
 	- Villains (GET, POST/PUT, DELETE)